-Unlike the city's operating revenue, its operating spending shows little flexibility, as it is largely composed of staff costs, which account for 50% of operating expenditure in 2014.
+Unlike the city's operating revenue, its operating spending shows little flexibility, as it is largely composed of staff costs, which accounted for 50.6% of operating expenditures in 2015.
 The second biggest expenditure is transfers to various associations, which provide cultural and sport services to the citizens, as well as the social welfare centre (CCAS).
-This expenditure comprised 24.6% of operating expenditures in 2014.
+This expenditure comprised 26.0% of operating expenditures in 2015.
 The remaining balance relates to recurring expenses for materials and suppliers.

-In spite of the low flexibility and constant expenditure growth in the previous years (2.7% on average in 2010-2014), the city is likely to reduce operating expenditure in 2015 compared to the previous year.
-Based on the eightmonth budgeted performance in 2015, we forecast a 0.6% decrease compared to 2014.
-Measures undertaken by the city include curbing staff expenses (0% growth against 2014), streamlining general operating expenditure by renegotiating contracts with suppliers (-5%), and decreasing transfers to associations, excluding the social welfare centre (-6%).
+In spite of the low flexibility and constant expenditure growth in the previous years (2.7% on average in 2010-2014), the city managed to implement its operating expenditure reduction programme in 2015, which resulted in almost zero year-on-year operating expenditure growth.
+Measures undertaken by the city included curbing staff expenses (0.4% annual growth vs 2014), streamlining general operating expenditure by renegotiating contracts with suppliers (-8%), and decreasing transfers to associations, excluding the social welfare centre (-2.8%).
+We expect the composition of operating expenditures to stay largely the same in 2016-2018 given Quimper's intention to keep its operating expenditures at bay by streamlining its general expenses and keeping a lid on personal expenses.